4lex4nder/ReshadeEffectShaderToggler-FFXIV_UIONLY/README.md

 * Set game to DirectX 11 and Settings to Max, except for Anti-Aliasing and Ambient Occlusion, which can be whatever.
 You can further adjust after making sure everything works to verify nothing breaks on changing the settings

 # Known issues
-* If no UI is rendered, effects will be applied onto the whole screen (including ReShade overlay)
+* ~~If no UI is rendered, effects will be applied onto the whole screen (including ReShade overlay)~~
-* Effects are not visible on screenshots if no UI is rendered (e.g. scroll lock).
-Might need to use Print screen or SHIFT+ALT+S for now
+* ~~Effects are not visible on screenshots if no UI is rendered (e.g. scroll lock).
+Might need to use Print screen or SHIFT+ALT+S for now~~: Enable "Clear alpha channel" in ReShade settings